ZachChuba/resume.md/resume.md

 - (862) 246-0875
 - [https://www.linkedin.com/in/zachary-chuba/](https://www.linkedin.com/in/zachary-chuba/)
 - Berkeley Heights, NJ
 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
-CEO and Software Engineer with knowledge of applied information theory, including optimizing lossless compression schema of both the length-limited and adaptive variants.

 ## Experience

 <!-- You have to wrap the "left" and "right" half of these headings in spans by